henry-leo/Patpat/README.md

 # Patpat

-Patpat is public proteomics dataset search framework that only requires protein identifiers to be passed in to search for relevant datasets
+Patpat is public proteomics dataset search framework that only requires protein identifiers to be passed in to search for relevant datasets.

 ## Base Usage